ambientWave/Odoo-Frontend-Backend-Customization/README.md

 # Adding a new button to the upper panel of specific view of certain module that executes some logic
 This demonstartes customizations in the POS dashboard model.
-The added button which is named "myCustomButton" opens up a new browser window alert and a new browser window where one can send a Whatsapp test message.
+The added button which is named "myCustomButton" opens up a new browser window alert that contains a string returned by a python function and a new browser window where one can send a Whatsapp test message.

 ## Screenshots